 Grouse shooting is the driving force behind the management of the vast expanse of heather moorland in the National Park.
-This maintains the internationally important conservation status of the site.
+This management helps to maintain the internationally important conservation status of the site.

-In England it is illegal to shoot all other species of bird except those officially licensed or classed as vermin, and then only in agreement with the landowner.
+In England it is illegal to shoot all other species of bird except those officially licensed or classed as vermin, and then only with the agreement of the landowner.

 12 August - 10 December